esrlabs/bake/documentation/tips_and_tricks/qac.rst

   to enforce bakeqac choosing the C++11 or C++14 toolchain.

+  If --cct is not used, bakeqac uses a built-in cct file as mentioned above.
+Additionally, it searched for a file named qac.cct up to root and appends the content to the original cct file.
+  This may be used to add additional configuration parameters which are compiler independent, e.q. "-n 1234" suppresses warning 1234.

 - Rule configuration file (rcf): Can be specified with:

   .. code-block:: console

       bakeqac <options> --rcf <rcf>

-  If not specified, bakeqac searches for qac.rcf upwards from bake main project folder.
-If also not found, bakeqac uses $(QAC_HOME)/config/rcf/mcpp-1_5_1-en_US.rcf.
+  If not specified, bakeqac uses $(QAC_HOME)/config/rcf/mcpp-1_5_1-en_US.rcf.

 - Analysis configuration file (acf): Can be specified with: